syncfusion-content/xamarin-docs/Xamarin/Diagram/Annotation.md

 {% endtabs %}

 ## OnTextEdit
-The ['OnTextEditEvent'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.OnTextEditEventArgs.html) will triggers when adding the annotation content of the node or connector.
+The ['OnTextEditEvent'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.OnTextEditEventArgs.html) will be triggered when adding the annotation content of the node or connector.
 The following code example explains how to create a OnTextEditEvent trigger.
 {% tabs %}
 {% highlight c# %}
 diagram.OnTextEdit += Diagram_OnTextEdit;